clivekahn/hello-world/examples/capture/readmeEDIT.md

 texture depth_image, color_image;
 ```

-Depth data is provided as 12-bit grayscale values, which is not very useful for visualization.
+Image depth data is usually provided in a 12-bit grayscale which is not very useful for visualization.
-To overcome this, we offer an API to convert this grayscale image to RGB:
+To enhance visualiztion, we developed an API that converts the grayscale image to RGB:
 ```cpp
 // Declare depth colorizer for enhanced color visualization of depth data rs2::colorizer color_map;